 Testicular cancer, although an uncommon malignancy, is the most frequently occurring cancer in young men.
-In 2012, an estimated 8,590 cases of testicular cancer will have been diagnosed in the United States, with approximately 360 men succumbing to the disease.
+It is estimated that 8,820 new testicular cancers were diagnosed in the United States in 2014, with approximately 380 deaths.
 For unknown reasons, the incidence of this cancer has increased since the turn of the century, from 2 cases per 100,000 population in the 1930s, to 3.7 cases per 100,000 population from 1969 to 1971, to 5.4 cases per 100,000 population from 1995 to 1999.
-The greatest rise has been observed in Puerto Rico (1973 to 1997: 220%).
-This trend seems greatest for the development of seminoma.

 Most testicular tumors are of germ cell origin.
 Approximately 5% of testicular cancers are of Sertoli cell or Leydig cell (non–germ cell) origin.
-These cancers are uniquely sensitive to chemotherapy and are considered the model for the treatment of solid tumors.
-Perhaps the most controversial area in the management of germ cell tumors is the proper approach to early-stage disease (ie, surveillance vs primary retroperitoneal lymphadenectomy for nonseminomatous germ cell tumors [NSGCTs] or radiation therapy for seminomas).
-In advanced disease, chemotherapy plays an essential role, but novel treatment regimens are currently being evaluated through multi-institutional clinical trials.
+Testicular germ cell cancers are uniquely sensitive to chemotherapy and are considered the model for the treatment of solid tumors.
+Overall, cure rates exceed 95%, including 80% for patients with metastatic disease.

 Testicular cancer can occur at any age, but it is most common between the ages of 15 and 35 years.
+Testicular germ cell tumors are the most common solid tumor in this age group.
 There is a secondary peak in incidence after age 60.
-Seminoma is the most common histology in the older population, but it is rare in those younger than 10 years.
+Seminoma is the most common histology in the older population.

 A recent systematic review and meta-analysis of North American studies showed that testicular cancer was positively associated with adult height and a trend of inverse association with body mass index.

-Denmark has the highest reported incidence of testicular cancer; East Asia has the lowest incidence of this disease.
+Denmark has the highest reported incidence of testicular cancer with 1% of the male population affected; East Asia has the lowest incidence of this disease.

 Germ cell tumors present most commonly in the testes (90%) and only infrequently in extragonadal sites (10%).
 The most common extragonadal sites (in decreasing order of frequency) are the retroperitoneum, mediastinum, and pineal gland.
 Many patients presumed to have a primary retroperitoneal germ cell tumor may have an occult germ cell tumor of the testicle.
 This possibility should be evaluated with testicular ultrasonography, especially when the retroperitoneal tumor is predominantly one-sided.